ft-interactive/g-axis/README.md

 #### <a id='ylinearlabel'>myAxis.label([Object])</a>
 <b>Note .label()</b> requires that the axis has been passed both <b>.rem()</b> and <b>.plotDim()</b> to work correctly

 Adds and positions an axis label.
 Labels can be positioned in nine locations by specifying the horizontal and vertical alignment, and rotated through 360 degrees.
-Text anchoir points can also be specified. for more information on positioning see [Postioning yLinear labels](#ylinearlabelPos)
+Text anchoir points can also be specified.
+For more information and examples on positioning see [Postioning yLinear labels](#ylinearlabelPos)

 Adding the following code will set a default label
 ```